MaJerle/c-code-style/README.md

 # Compound statements

-- Every compound statement must include opening and closing curly braces, even if there is only `1` statement
+- Every compound statement must include opening and closing curly bracket, even if there is only `1` statement nested inside
-- Every compound statement must include single indent, when nesting statements, include `1` indent for each nest
+- Every compound statement must include single indent, when nesting statements, include `1` indent size for each nest
 ```c
 /* OK */
 if (c) {